European Christmas Markets: What to expect

 5* Family-Friendly Activities

-Children’s Rides: Markets often have carousels, Ferris wheels, and other rides for kids.
+Children’s Rides: Markets often feature carousels, Ferris wheels, and other kid-friendly rides.

 Santa Claus Visits: Children can meet Santa Claus.